lgbt-foundation/whitepaper/whitepaper.md

 > **We established the LGBT Foundation to issue and govern the LGBT Token, based on Ethereum and the ERC20 Standard.**

-The LGBT Token is a cryptographic asset that follows the ERC-20<sup>token-5</sup> standard for smart contracts running on the public Ethereum<sup>token-1</sup> blockchain.
+The LGBT Token is a cryptographic asset that follows the ERC-20<sup>token-1</sup> standard for smart contracts running on the public Ethereum<sup>token-2</sup> blockchain.

-Blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
-Its decentralized nature also ties into the decentralized and grassroots movement that launched the overall LGBT acceptance movement in the first place.
-And while there are benefits and challenges with the current state of blockchain technologies, they do present untold opportunities to innovate and use technology for good.
+Blockchain technology offers new forms of technical innovation for the greater good of the LGBT community; its decentralized nature ties into the decentralized and grassroots movement that launched the overall LGBT acceptance movement in the first place.
+While there are benefits and challenges with the current state of blockchain technologies, they do present untold opportunities to innovate and use technology for good.

-Reserach on the blockchain is moving incredibly fast and while we have already conducted an extensive 3 month technical feasibility study and implemented initial smart contracts, the details discussed below (including the use of the Ethereum blockchain) are subject to change during the course of development.
-We are certain that the available infrastructure and math currently exists to allow us to focus on real life use cases and will only improve as time goes on (e.g. the Ethereum network will almost certainly be able to handle more scale with the upcoming Casper<sup>token-9</sup> release, etc.).
-This project does not intend to add a significant technological addition to the Ethereum ecosystem, but rather to build on top of existing technologies to provide value and practical day-to-day use cases tailored towards the global LGBT community that would not be possible without the blockchain.
+Research on blockchain is moving incredibly fast and while we have already conducted an extensive three-month technical feasibility study and implemented initial smart contracts, the details discussed below (including the use of the Ethereum blockchain) are subject to change during the course of development.
+We are certain that the available infrastructure and math currently exists to allow us to focus on real life use cases and will only improve as time goes on (e.g. the Ethereum network will almost certainly be able to handle more scale with the upcoming Casper<sup>token-3</sup> release, etc.).
+This project does not intend to add a significant technological addition to the Ethereum ecosystem, but rather to build on top of existing technologies to provide value and practical day-to-day use cases tailored for the global LGBT community that would not be possible without the blockchain.

 However, the LGBT Foundation believes that the currently available technical infrastructure is sufficient to solve the following issues.